nikolaswise/web-design-workshop/README.md

 ### Grading

 All projects must be finished during the term.
-Finall grades will be based on overall participation and engagement with the material.
+Final grades will be based on overall participation and engagement with the material.
 Not finishing any one of the projects will result in an F. An A+ will be contingent on demonstrating exemplary growth in the duration of the course.

 ### Attendance